Top picks for Mother's Day cakes in Cebu

 For moms who adore fruity delights, 10 Dove Street presents two exquisite creations just in time for Mother’s Day: Mama’s Melody and Mom’s Choco-Mango Dream.

 According to its page, Mama’s Melody is a heavenly white cake, delicately light and refreshing, featuring layers of mango sponge.
-Each layer is generously filled with cream cheese buttercream, sweet mango silvers, and a hint of passionfruit, perfect for Sunday afternoon this coming May 12.
+Each layer is generously filled with cream cheese buttercream, sweet mango silvers, and a hint of passionfruit, perfect for Sunday afternoon on May 12.

 Chocolate Cakes by Nicole